Tetiana93/final_project/README.md

 ## Acknowledgments

-- [Source] for providing the COVID-19 cases and deaths data.
+- Centers for Medicare & Medicaid Services for providing the COVID-19 cases and deaths data.
 - Facebook's Prophet library for time series forecasting.
 - Seasonal decomposition techniques for identifying seasonal patterns in the data.